 And when it comes to going mobile, IT can either create apps in Caspio that automate processes or extend data access to mobile devices easily.
 And since Caspio requires no coding – employees can build their own solutions – that IT can then bless and deploy for mobile web access.
 This allows knowledge workers to have access to data whenever and wherever they need it, but inside a cloud system that IT can better control versus simply allowing employees to throw data across consumer-oriented offerings.

 Like it or not, the demands on IT are changing.
 Mobility, social sharing, and the ease-of-use of cloud apps are becoming “must have” experiences inside almost every organization today.
 Personal device usage is increasing, and IT cannot expect to keep up with the proliferation of data access points.
-But, by using a platform like Caspio, IT departments can limit the amount of “rogue” app usage and create highly useful, highly accessible databases and apps that empower workers, while limiting the risks to data security.
+But, by using a platform like Caspio, IT departments can limit the amount of “rogue” app usage and build web based databases and apps that empower workers, while limiting the risks to data security.